 Spend your morning exploring the city, your afternoon relaxing on the beautiful beach, and the evening enjoying the legendary nightlife!

 Getting to Monaco

-Best of all, it’s thought to be one of the warmest places on the coastline with over 316 days of sunshine a year!
-This means it’s the perfect place to visit in the French Riviera at any time of year and it’s the perfect place to grow lemons.
-The town is very proud of this and you can find every type of lemon product imaginable.
+Best of all, it’s thought to be one of the warmest places on the coastline, with over 316 days of sunshine a year!
+This means it’s the perfect place to visit the French Riviera at any time of year, and it’s the perfect place to grow lemons.
+The town is very proud of this, and you can find every type of lemon product imaginable.
 There’s even a lemon festival held every year at the end of February.

 Just like Nice, there are plenty of town beaches to choose from.
 The ones to the east of Menton (towards Italy) are the sandier ones and are a great place to relax after a day of wandering the steep streets of the gorgeous old town.

 Did you know?
 Menton is so close to the border of Italy that it can feel more Italian than French.
 Hello, pizza, pasta, and gelato!

 Menton is small but perfectly formed, and anywhere in this beautiful town is a good area to stay.
 It’s particularly nice to choose from one of the hotels that look out over the sea and wake up to beautiful views!